Estimating Conditional Distributions with Neural Networks using R package deeptrafo: The package

 \subsection{Main components}

 We describe the main components of \pkg{\deeptrafo} below by showing how to use the formula interface, set up a DCTM, and fit the model.
 In this section, all steps are illustrated with the \code{movies} dataset.
+In the following examples, we assign non-default values to some of the arguments that can be supplied to functions and methods for building and fitting \pkg{keras}-based neural networks.
+This is not because the models have been tuned extensively, but rather to illustrate the most important hyperparameters that are involved in building and fitting DCTMs.